-Discover ways your chamber can better tell the story of how it is the driving force behind your community’s successes, working with media, promoting your members, and staying on top of communications trends and best practices.
+Discover ways your chamber can better tell the story of how it is the driving force behind your community’s successes, working with media, promoting your members, digital and social media, what should be included on your website, newletters, software and technology and staying on top of communications trends and best practices.

 Chamber Trends, Threats and Opportunities